BookStackApp/website/content/blog/2023/bookstack-release-v23-10.md

 Previously in BookStack we didn't always handle these in the best way.
 Failed uploads could respond with vague error messages, while potentially preventing the gallery from loading afterwards.

-In this release cycle, I've spent a good while emulating and testing common cases to better address these common cases.
+In this release cycle, I've spent a good while emulating and testing common cases so we can better address them.
 Here's an extreme example to demonstrate the new messaging that can appear:

 ![The BookStack image gallery view showing an three different types of errors.
 One within the image gallery list.
 One for a failed upload.
 And one for a specific selected image.](/images/2023/10/image_upload_handling.png)